Information Technology Optimized Service Team (IT OST)

 Teams to work on seven initiatives in first half of 2025

-The IT OST’s third engagement with PwC begins in January 2025 to make progress on seven IT OST initiatives.
-This effort will build on the application inventory work completed by IT units in summer 2024 and the two previous PwC engagements.
+The IT OST’s third engagement with PwC began in January 2025 to make progress on seven IT OST initiatives.
+This effort builds on the application inventory work completed by IT units in summer 2024 and the two previous PwC engagements.

 Members of the Penn State IT Senior Leadership Team and University IT directors are co-leading each workstream.
 Approximately 60 UIT staff volunteered for open roles on the teams and were matched based on the skills and competencies needed for the work.